When is Sex Education season 3 released on Netflix? What’s going to happen?

 *CONTAINS MAJOR SPOILERS*

-In the meantime, after turning into not sure about his compatibility with new boyfriend Rahim, Eric pursues a relationship along with his former bully Adam, who makes a stirring speech in the course of the college present about his emotions for Eric.
+In the meantime, after changing into not sure about his compatibility with new boyfriend Rahim, Eric pursues a relationship along with his former bully Adam, who makes a stirring speech in the course of the faculty present about his emotions for Eric.

 Right here’s a trailer…